Tufted Angioma

 Possible causes of tufted angioma,

-1. Genetic Factors: Certain genetic mutations or abnormalities can increase the risk of developing tufted angioma.
+1. Factors: Certain genetic mutations or abnormalities can increase the risk of developing tufted angioma.
 These alterations may affect the regulation of blood vessel growth and development.

 2. Somatic Mutations: Somatic mutations refer to changes in the DNA of non-germline cells.
 Such mutations can occur randomly and lead to the development of tufted angioma.